cockatoos/cockatoos-app/README.md

 We utilised _Azure ML_ to make the acces of the large scale data (12GB) easy among our teammates.
 Then we trained our model by submitting experiments to AzureML, and stored and deployed trained model to the Azure regitstered model.
-This model service is used for predicting our user's accent by provideing forward prediction to the Azure Function which connects to the UI.
+This model is used in Azure Function that collects the user input, pre-process and forward feed it to return the accent score results to UI.

 ### 👉 <a name="clarity-score"></a> Clarity Score